 The concept of reputation management is not new.
 However, the adoption of internet-capable devices has transformed the way companies build and maintain a good image.
-Monitoring social media and all other potential channels is challenging, but it’s the only way that these organizations can understand their audience and ensure that they have a good reputation.
+Today, companies need to invest in online reputation management to ensure that they have a good name on the web.

 In the marketing context, reputation management is the practice of influencing a company’s image through a variety of different steps.
-The main goal of reputation management is to ensure that the data available about your brand is accurate.
+The main goal of reputation management 63% of purchase occasions is to ensure that the data available about your brand is accurate.

 You want customers to have a clear idea of what to expect when hiring your business, so the more accurate the information about your brand, the better.